 How long After Getting A Tattoo Should You Keep It Dry?

 Your artist’s advice may vary depending on the size and placement of your tattoo.
 Some artists may suggest only keeping it dry and covered for a minimum of two hours.

 How long Should I keep Moisturizing My Tattoo?

 You should also keep moisturizing your tattoo throughout the healing process (which can be between 2-3 weeks), and ideally, an additional month after healing.

 Why Is It Unprofessional To Have Tattoos?

-Although this thought process is outdated, some employers still consider tattoos unprofessional purely because they don’t like them.
+Although this thought process is not timely, some employers still consider tattoos unprofessional purely because they don’t like them.

 They may also make unfair assumptions about someone’s character because of their tattoos.

 - Unique And Wonderful Tattoo Shops Oregon That Are A Class Apart! - October 22, 2022